remorses/dub/README.md

 Here are some of the features that wow so cool  Dub provides out-of-the-box:

-what da fuck else in what is this shit

 - [Built-in Analytics](#built-in-analytics)
 - [Custom Domains](#custom-domains)
 - [QR Code Generator](#qr-code-generator)